mihir787/case_study_two/CaseStudy2.md

 ```pagejoberolewattrition
 sns.barplot(x="Age", y="JobRole", hue="Attrition", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_38_1.png)

 There is a trend that attrition is more likely for younger people however, those age trends are not as apparent based off role.
 Roles such as Research Directors have a higher average age for people who left their job while in Human resources the trend is the opposite.

+<center><h1>Executive Summary</h1></center>

+There are three reliable factors that impact attrition: Overtime, Age, and Monthly Income.
+Greater Overtime requirements, younger employees, and low monthly incomes contribute significantly to attrition.
+Other factors such as Environment Satisfaction, Number of Companies Worked For, and Job Satisfaction can also be more minor contributors to job attrition.
+As executives, there are a few next steps we recommend you take.
+First, if more data can be acquired then we can build a stronger model.
+Currently, we have a strong sense of the top three contributing factors but we would like to get a better sense of the top five to ten factors.
+Secondly, location based data would be very beneficial for providing more insight into geographical areas, which would allow for more targeted strategies.
+Lastly, if we can get more data then we can more confidently address some of the less influential factors and see how attrition is impacted.
+For example, factors such as Job Involvement and Years In Current Role can be easier fixes than increasing Monthly Income.
+If we can build a stronger model that can expose factors which can be "easier wins" then those can be prioritized first.